overweightbarracuda/overweightbarracuda/README.md

 - 👋 Hi, I’m @overweightbarracuda
 - 👀 I’m interested in ...
-Ur mom
+Ml and neural networks and stuff
-- 🌱 I’m currently learning ... how to hide a body, btw, have u seen ur mom recently?
+- 🌱 I’m currently learning ...
+C# for unity
-- 💞️ I’m looking to collaborate on ... ur mom
+- 💞️ I’m looking to collaborate on ...
+Nothing much
-- 📫 How to reach me ... ask ur mom
+- 📫 How to reach me ... pablovempala@gmail.com

 <!---
 overweightbarracuda/overweightbarracuda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.